eyelessrhyme7/ChatOnlyBankingApp/README.md

 - **chatgpt-4 (base model):** $0.03/1k for input + $0.06/1k for output
 - **Avg Price Per Conversation:** [Avg # of input (20,000) * 0.03 + Avg # of output (500) * 0.06]/1000 = 63c
 - One API request rarely exceeds 3500 tokens, making models with longer context windows unnecessary for this project.
+- ALTERNATE: chatgpt-3.5-turbo-16k context is also good if one provides more examples for learning.
+Currently, we use 6 examples which is enough for gpt-4.
+There is a trade-off in speed since gpt-4 is rate-limited to 10000 tokens per minute (TPM).
+So an alternative approach with gpt3.5-turbo and more examples is also viable which allows for 60000TPM

 ## How to Run on Your Local Machine 🏠🖥️